cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/01/30 - 1.9.12:
+	* Changing map display fields returned within RestMappingItemVersion to be of type RestMappingItemDisplayField
+	* Removing value member from RestMappingSetDisplayField
+	* Removing "calculated" member from RestMappingSetDisplayField

 * 2017/01/30 - 1.9.11:
 	* Added isaacDbId to the RestSystemInfo - this tells you the globally unique ID assigned to the database that this instance is deployed on top of.